KhartesViewer/khartes/README.md

 In order to perform at interactive speeds, khartes loads data volumes (3D volumes of data) rather than individual TIFF files.
 The process of creating a data volume from TIFF files is called "importing" the TIFF files.
-Note that this process assumes that the TIFF files are already somewhere on your disk;
+This process assumes that the TIFF files are already somewhere on your disk;
 khartes does not download TIFF files over the internet.